3 Exercises to evaluate your brand story

 If you’re unfamiliar with it, you’re certainly familiar with this question, “So, what do you do?”
 In conversations, your brand story starts there.

-It could mean the difference in having more sales or donations, interested partners and sponsors, and enthusiastic advocates—or not.
+And it could mean the difference in having more sales or donations, interested partners and sponsors, and enthusiastic advocates—or not.
 It’s that vital.

-Does it make people feel excited or sad?
+Does it make people care?

 Does it make people want to hear more about you?

 Does it help people see how you’re organization is different from everyone else?